tiffbogich/plom.io/README.md

-modeling of complex systems (prospective modeling, dynamical system analysis, or inference) can be tackled by using algorithms that rely on a **black box representation** of the model that can be produced from a simple definition of the model semantic.
+modeling of complex systems (prospective modeling, dynamical system analysis, or inference) can be tackled by using algorithms that rely on a **black box representation** of the model that can be produced from a simple definition of the model semantics.

 PLoM.io is the first open source initiative to coordinate the development of:

-1. domain-specific **layered formal grammars** for model semantic definitions (allowing to define models as data).
+1. domain-specific **layered formal grammars** for model semantics definitions (allowing to define models as data).

 2. efficient (adapted to multi-core architecture and distributed